Home

 4. Payment is deposited into the employee's account.

-Typically, ACH transfers take 1–3 business days to complete—a process much faster than paper checks.
+Typically, funds show up in the receiving depository financial institution in 1-3 business days—a process much faster than paper checks.
 Financial institutions can also choose to have ACH credits processed and delivered within one business day, per guidelines set forth by NACHA.
 Those same guidelines state that ACH debits must be processed by the next business day.
 With an increasing need for faster transaction times, most major banks and credit unions are on this system.

 Access millions of vendors over the BILL network and more payment options—from ACH to credit card.